|Types||Online and Distance Learning|

-|Course contact||If you have any questions about this course, please email firstname.lastname@example.org or telephone +44 (0)1865 286954.|
+|Course contact||If you have any questions about this course, please email firstname.lastname@example.org or telephone +44 (0)1865 286955.|

 The course provides relevant, meaningful and up-to-date learning to enhance career development that is recognised and accepted within industry.
-A modular structure allows a flexible approach to learning and each module may be taken as a stand-alone short course.
-The tutor-led approach lends cohesion to the distance learning experience and it is tailored for busy people in full-time employment who wish to minimise time away from the workplace to study.Please keep me informed about the Nanotechnology programme.
+A modular structure allows a flexible approach to learning and each module may be taken as an individual short course.
+The tutor-led approach lends cohesion to the distance learning experience which is tailored for busy people in full-time employment who wish to minimise time away from the workplace to study.

-The University of Oxford online Postgraduate Certificate in Nanotechnology offers a nine-month introduction to the subject.
+The University of Oxford's online Postgraduate Certificate in Nanotechnology offers a nine-month introduction to the subject.
 The course is taken part-time and online meaning that it can be taken from anywhere in the world by those seeking a solid foundation in nanotechnology, whilst having the option of working full-time.
-The course uses a blend of individual study of online learning materials, together with group work during online tutorials, discussions and research.
+The course uses a blend of individual study of online learning materials, together with group work during live online tutorials, discussions and research.
 The group sessions with tutors are particularly valuable because they offer highly authentic learning and assessment opportunities.

 Students study the Postgraduate Certificate in Nanotechnology over three modules that introduce the most commonly used and most important analytical, quantitative and experimental methods in nanotechnology.
 The course has the following features:

-The Postgraduate Certificate in Nanotechnology is a unique part-time, online course leading to a postgraduate qualification at the University of Oxford.
+The Postgraduate Certificate in Nanotechnology is a part-time, online course leading to a postgraduate qualification at the University of Oxford.
 The course is designed for students wishing to study part-time.
 It will appeal to those working in the commercial or healthcare sectors, who use, or expect to use, nanotechnology in their work.
 Previous students include electrical engineers, materials scientists, project managers, patent agents, chemists, medical practitioners, plastic surgeons and food technologists as well as those involved in manufacturing, research and legislation.

 Dr Lorraine Byrne, Hewlett Packard